Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 - `extra_hashes`
     - References to additional data, such as pictures or audio which are relevant to the review.
     - MUST be a Major type 4 (an array of data items) with each item being a Major type 3 (a text string) of length 64.
 Length of the array SHOULD NOT exceed 5 items.
-    - Each item MUST be a SHA-256 represented as hexadecimal string, of a file stored on a publicly accessible server or decentralized network.
+    - Each item MUST be a SHA-256 represented as base64url string, of a file stored on a publicly accessible server or decentralized network.
 - `metadata` MUST be of Major type 5 (a map of pairs of data items) with keys being Major type 3 (a text string).
 Each key SHOULD be equal to one of Core Metadata Keys (see Mangrove Core Metadata Field Standards).
 Each value corresponding to a Core Metadata Key MUST comply with the corresponding Core Metadata Field Standard.

 ## Mangrove Core URI Schemes